borisbachmann/atlas-qdpx/README.md

 # atlas-qdpx

-atlas-qdpx is a smalll tool to handle QDA-REFI exports from the atlas.ti QDA (Qualitative Data Analysis) software written in Python.
-The QDA-REFI format is a XML-based format that is used to exchange QDA data between different software tools.
-Atlas-qdpx helpts to extract citations and respective codes for all documents in one or multiple QDA-REFI files quickly to enable further analysis of the data.
+atlas-qdpx is a small tool to handle QDA-REFI exports from the atlas.ti QDA (Qualitative Data Analysis) software written in Python.
+The QDA-REFI format is an XML-based format that is used to exchange QDA data between different software tools.
+Atlas-qdpx helps to extract citations and respective codes for all documents in one or multiple QDA-REFI files quickly to enable further analysis of the data.

 ## Installation